jez/bin/README.md

 Unless you read a blog post about a script in here, you can safely assume that the either the script has _no documentation_ or might even be broken.
 Take away from that what you will.
+That being said, I use the commands in here regularly, so it something looks interesting, ask.

 ## LICENSE